TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 Reconciliations are relative to an `accountedFor` address.
 For this reason, the same transaction will probably have different reconciliations depending on the `accountedFor` address.
 Consider a simple transfer of ETH from one address to another.
 Obviously, the sender's and the recipient's reconciliations will differ (in opposite proportion to each other).
 The `accountedFor` address is always present as the `assetAddress` in the first reconciliation of the statements array.

 Below is a list of the data fields for reconciliations.
 Following that are the commands that produce or manage reconciliations.
-### Fields
 | Field               | Description                                                                                                     | Type      |
 | ------------------- | --------------------------------------------------------------------------------------------------------------- | --------- |
 | blockNumber         | the number of the block                                                                                         | blknum    |